NimbleBoxAI/Retail-NLP-Bot/meet_reduce/README.md

 - `record.py`: file to record your own audio.
 Also pass number of seconds if you want as `record.py 23`, will record for 23 seconds.
 - `collate_methods.py`: file with different collation methods for training `AutoCase-BERT`
 - `AutoCase-BERT`: sample notebook for how to train a BERT for AutoCasing
+- `usingGPT`: How to get summaries using GPT models